FLOODY88/ButlerSpeak/README.md

 1. **Advertisement**: Broadcasts a message to the whole server every ``X`` minutes.
 2. **Afk Manager**: Moves a client to a specific channel when being idle for more than ``X`` minutes.
 3. **Name Checker**:
    - Scans existing and new channels for forbidding words.
-On a match, the coressponding channel will either be deleted or renamed.
+On a match, the corresponding  channel will either be deleted or renamed.
    - Scans all clients for forbidden words in their names.
 On a match, the corresponding client will either be kicked or warned.
 4. **Recording Checker**: Searches for clients that are recording in forbidden channels.
 The corresponding client will either be kicked from the server or the server (and warned).
 5. **Support**: When a client enters a certain channel, certain groups will be notified that a client requested help.
-   - Optional: A sub-channel of the support-channel can be created once the client enteres the specific channel
+   - Optional: A sub-channel of the support-channel can be created once the client enters the specific channel
 6. **Welcome-Message**: Sends a message to certain groups when connecting to the server.

 All features can be disabled by editing the corresponding configuration file, for more information please see [here](#butlerspeak-configuration).